Blue-Rocket/WebApiClient/README.md

 ### Upload data (multipart/form-data)

-You can upload data as attachments encoded using the `multipart/form-data` MIME scheme by passing a `WebApiResource` instance on the `data` parameter in the WebApiClient API.
+You can upload data as attachments encoded using the `multipart/form-data` MIME scheme by passing a [WebApiResource][WebApiResource] instance on the `data` parameter in the WebApiClient API.
 WebApiClient provides two implementations of `WebApiResource`: `DataWebApiResource` for in-memory data and `FileWebApiResource` for file-based data.

 The `parameters` object, if provided, will also be included in the request, serialized into additional parts of the request body.